Updated July 13, 2020 9:40 AM

 Yes.
 Claggett employees, including part-time staff, have access to paid time off.

-Relevant updates will be posted to our website and social media pages:
+Claggett staff will be in direct communication with guests as necessary.
+Additional relevant updates will be posted to our website and social media pages:

 What is the Claggett Center’s cancellation policy, especially in light of COVID-19?